United States Disease Prevention Program

 Assuring access to affordable health services and a medical home with an adequate supply of well-prepared practitioners in all health care settings is a vital step in reducing disparities and keeping all residents healthy, independent, and productive.

-Ten Wisconsin agencies implemented evidenced based interventions to educate, children and adults including Drug Abuse Resistance Education (DARE), alcohol compliance checks, Parent who Host, Lose the Most campaigns, alcohol density ordinances, and reduce under age access to alcohol at community festivals and organizers.
+Seven Wisconsin agencies implemented evidenced based interventions to educate, children and adults including Drug Abuse Resistance Education (DARE), alcohol compliance checks, Parent who Host, Lose the Most campaigns, alcohol density ordinances, teen support groups, and reduce under age access to alcohol at community festivals and organizers.

 Why is this Important?